mehulagg/gitlab/doc/user/project/code_owners.md

 - Set up [code owner approval on a protected branch](protected_branches.md#require-code-owner-approval-on-a-protected-branch).

-[Starting](https://gitlab.com/gitlab-org/gitlab/-/issues/35097) in [GitLab Premium](https://about.gitlab.com/pricing/) 13.5, users and groups who are allowed to push to protected branches do not require a merge request to merge their feature branches.
+In [GitLab Premium 13.5 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/35097), users and groups who are allowed to push to protected branches do not need a merge request to merge their feature branches.
 Thus, they can skip merge request approval rules, code owners included.

 ## When a file matches multiple `CODEOWNERS` entries